Toni Gomes

-Toni Correia Gomes (born 16 November 1998) is a Bissau-Guinean professional footballer who plays as a forward for the Azerbaijan Premier League club Zira FK and the Guinea-Bissau national team.
+Toni Correia Gomes (born 16 November 1998) is a Bissau-Guinean professional footballer who plays as a forward for Kosovar club Prishtina e Re and the Guinea-Bissau national team.
 He also holds Portuguese citizenship and has represented Portugal at youth level.

 Club career

 Gomes visited his father in Lisbon, Portugal aged 15 and after a recommendation from a scout, Liverpool invited him to England for a trial in September 2014.
 He signed for the club in 2015; when he arrived in Liverpool he did not speak any English and was placed with house parents whilst attending Liverpool's academy.

 Between 2015 and 2017 he appeared for Liverpool's Under-18 team, as well as the Under-23 teams.
-He ended the 2016–17 season scoring a hat-trick as Liverpool Under-23's beat Mansfield Town's Under-23 team.
+He ended the 2016–17 season scoring a hat-trick as Liverpool Under-23s beat Mansfield Town's Under-23 team.

 On 31 August 2017 he joined Forest Green Rovers on a season-long loan, and made his Football League debut as a substitute on 2 September, playing the entire second half.

 Gomes was released by Liverpool at the end of the 2017–18 season.

 On 4 June 2018, Gomes signed a three-year deal with LigaPro side Arouca.

 In January 2020, he moved to Egypt to join Haras El Hodoud, he later signed for Tala'ea El Gaish in November 2020.

+On 24 August 2023 signed for Israeli Premier League club Hapoel Hadera.

+After playing for South Korean club Seongnam, he moved to newly promoted Kosovo Superleague club Prishtina e Re in July 2025.